 - A 10-15 minute presentation for a quick overview of a specific topic.

+Here are a few of the topics we generally host at our events.
 Looking for more inspiration?
 Visit the WPCampus Library

 - Why choose WordPress over commercial or other open-source CMSs?